aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-export-options/export-stl-to-png/_index.md

 Before you start, make sure you have:

 - Java Development Kit (JDK) installed on your machine.
 - Aspose.CAD for Java library downloaded.
-You can get it [here](https://releases.aspose.com/cad/java/).
+You can get it [Aspose.CAD for Java download page](https://releases.aspose.com/cad/java/).
-- A valid license or a temporary license from [here](https://purchase.aspose.com/temporary-license/).
+- A valid license or a temporary license from [Aspose temporary license page](https://purchase.aspose.com/temporary-license/).

 ## Import Namespaces